 web-site under the sub-page HITRAN UPDATES.

-In addition to the Mega-line HITRAN2008 database, there are directories containing files of aerosol indices of refraction, UV line-by-line and absorption cross-section parameters, and more extensive IR absorption cross-sections.
+In addition to the Mega-line HITRAN2012 database, there are directories containing files of aerosol indices of refraction, UV line-by-line and absorption cross-section parameters, collision-induced absorption, and more extensive IR absorption cross-sections.
 Supplemental folders are used for line-by-line parameters in cases where more complete information may be contained in the corresponding cross-section files, and also where we have archived some cross-sections files that contain information very similar to newer data.

 The HAWKS (HITRAN Atmospheric Workstation) software has been written in the Java language for improved cross-platform compatibility.
 This software manipulates, filters, and plots the line-by-line data as well as the absorption cross-sections, in Windows, UNIX, and MAC operating systems.